I have triple-negative breast cancer

 There are 2 distinctive progressive stages:

-• the metastatic stage for which cure is no longer possible; we nevertheless can propose efficient treatment to treat this cancer and to help you to survive the disease as long as possible.
-Cancer is referred to as metatatic when other organs, beyond the breast and the axillary and supraclavicular lymph nodes, are affected (bone, lungs, brain, other lymph nodes, for example).
+- the metastatic stage for which cure is no longer possible; we nevertheless can propose efficient treatment to treat this cancer and to help you to survive the disease as long as possible.
+Cancer is referred to as metastatic when other organs, beyond the breast and the axillary and supraclavicular lymph nodes, are affected (bone, lungs, brain, other lymph nodes, for example).

-In the absence of metastases (during curable phases), treatment is the same as that of other types of breast cancer.
+In the absence of metastases, most treatments are the same as for other types of breast cancer.

 SURGERY